naviud/playframework-log-tracker/readme.md

     }
 }
 ```
 This is an abstract class and you need to place your logic in the `doRun()` method.
-Its' return type will depends on the type which declares in the `LogTrackerEnabledTask`.
+Its' return type depends on the type which is declared in the `LogTrackerEnabledTask`.

 ### &#x1F535; Use the tracker id

-When you want to use the tracker id for any other thing in your project, you have a way to do that.
+It's also possible to use the tracker id for any other use case in your project.

-Ex: If you want to you the tracker id in any other logger in order to link all the logs together, following might be useful.
+Ex: If you want to you the tracker id in any other logger in order to link all the logs together, the following might be useful.

 ```Java
 public class OtherLoggerTest {